Lijucay/Lijukay/README.md

 Hello, I am Lijukay.
-Currently I am learning to program.
-I am using Java to create Android applications.
+I am a student at a highschool in Germany.
+I love languages, especially English and French (although I have probelems with vocabulary and grammar in both).
+Also I have a big love to Google's Material 3 theme and to quotable stuff.

+Feel free to have a look at my code ^^

 ![](https://github-readme-stats.vercel.app/api?username=Lijukay&bg_color=ffffff00&text_color=888888&hide_border=true&hide_title=false)